Data vault featured

 What is a data vault?

 A data vault, or DV for short, is a modeling approach for designing scalable enterprise data warehouses.
-It was invented by Dan Linstedt in the 1990s to help businesses with large volumes of data power their data analytics and data science operations.
+It was invented in the 1990s by Dan Linstedt, a recognized expert in data warehousing and business intelligence, to help businesses with large volumes of data power their data analytics and data science operations.

 Data vaults address the challenges of the third normal form (3NF) — a database normalization method that reduces duplication and ensures data integrity — and traditional data warehousing methods, like the star schema and snowflake schema, while also combining their strengths.
 This hybrid approach provides an agile, flexible, and scalable solution for integrating and managing large volumes of data from multiple sources for enterprise-scale analytics.